JijoBose/Start-Finance/README.md

 - [Pie Charts control for Windows UWP](https://github.com/HoussemDellai/Xamarin-Forms-Pie-Chart/)

-## Feel free to fork and contribute to this project
+#### Note: I no longer update or support this project.
+You are free to use, fork and contribute to the project as per the GPLv3 license